| | | | | | | |

 • When a shower isn’t possible, wilderness wipes will do the trick.
 Plus they are compostable.

-• Collapsible plate and collapsible cup
+• Collapsible bowl and collapsible cup

 • Sleeping bag

 • The great sleeping bag debate!
 I have had a number of comments and emails stating that every Camino packing list should include a sleeping bag.
-I didn’t bring one on my first pilgrimage, but that’s because I knew that I would splurge on a hotel if albergues were too full.
+I didn’t bring one on either pilgrimage, but that’s because I knew that I would splurge on a hotel if albergues were too full.
 Also, I walked in the summertime.
 The silk sleep sack on the above must-have list kept me warm and clean.
 If you are walking in cooler months and/or if a hotel is out of budget if the albergues are full, then a sleeping bag might be necessary for you.

 • A rock